ngParty/react-todo-app/docs/3-basic-exercise.md

 ## Summary

-Nice! all done. now remove what you've written and uncomment `// ReactDOM.render(<App />, document.getElementById('root'));`
+Nice! all done.
+Now remove what you've written (sorry about that!) and uncomment `// ReactDOM.render(<App />, document.getElementById('root'));`

-With all new knowledge, we can finally start implementing our Todo App!
+With all this new knowledge, we can finally start implementing our Todo App!

 ---